anniehedgpeth/anniehedgpeth.github.io/_drafts/10M-InSpec.md

 [<img src='https://github.com/anniehedgpeth/anniehedgpeth.github.io/blob/master/assets/images/InSpecLogo.png?raw=true' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />](http://inspec.io/)

-One of my main goals at 10th Magnitude is to bring more security to all of our engagements.
+One of my main goals at 10th Magnitude is to to make every cloud migration or implementation safer and more secure than it used to be on premises.
 A way in which we can get a greater assurance of security is to not only to see the infrastructure as code but to see the compliance as code, also.
 A great framework in which to acheive this is an open-source, automated security and compliance auditing framework called [InSpec](http://inspec.io/).
 I'm going to share with you some very compelling reasons that you, too, might want to consider using it.

 1. [Anyone can use it.](#1-anyone-can-use-it)
 2. [Its strength is in its simplicity.](#2-its-strength-is-in-its-simplicity)